Starfish-develop/Starfish/README.md

 ## Regions

+The regions need priors on sigma being < 15 km/s, and keeping mu to within something of 1AA or some w/ in velocity space.

 order 24 is just ridiculous.
 When you mask these regions you get a very low answer (Z ~ 0.93) and logg ~ 2.7 and temp ~ 5800.
 You can't be sure if it's burned in or not, but basically this isn't a good order to test things on.
 I think we'll have to try this with a different order, perhaps order 23.